-- retain those features that make it such a special place today; - · remain a community of quality services, buildings, and landscaping; - exist within a natural environment even healthier than it is today; and, - have added features or amenities that enrich the lifestyles of residents who continue to value a quiet, small-town atmosphere.
+- · retain those features that make it such a special place today; - · restore features that have been degraded; - remain a community of quality services, buildings, and landscaping; - · exist within a natural environment even healthler than it is today; and, - have added features or amenities that enrich the lifestyles of residents who continue to value a quiet, small-town atmosphere.
+Alt: who continue to value the distinctive life-style of Longboat.